Denver Motorcycle Accident Attorneys

 Calculating and proving your full damages after a severe motorcycle injury can prove difficult.

 Colorado has specific motorcycle laws in place that are intended to keep riders and other motorists safe.
 Unfortunately, motorcycle accidents still happen.
-At the Tenge Law Firm, LLC, our experienced Boulder motorcycle accident attorney knows the ins and outs of Colorado motorcycle laws, and he can represent your rights to help you get the compensation to which you may be entitled.
+However, even if you have violated one of these laws, you are still entitled to compensation, but you will need the aid of a skilled attorney.
+At the Tenge Law Firm, LLC, our experienced Denver motorcycle accident attorney knows the ins and outs of Colorado motorcycle laws, and he can represent your rights to help you get the compensation to which you may be entitled.

 - Protective gear requirements – Riders who are age 18 and older are not required to wear helmets in Colorado, however every rider, whether a driver or passenger and no matter how old, must wear some form of eye protection.